A Thermodynamic Model for Thermomigration in Metals

-As discussed earlier, very little heat of transport data are available for non-hydride-forming materials.
-To our knowledge, the only published experimental measurements of $Q^*$ for $\alpha$-Fe and Ni (materials of interest to the HE community) were by González and Oriani \cite{GONZALES1965} in the 1960's.
-The authors used a thermo-osmosis technique to measure $Q^*$ in the temperature range $400 - 600$ $^\mathrm{o}$C, which involved enforcing a temperature gradient across each material (with temperature control at hot and cold ends, $T_{\mathrm{h}}$ and $T_{\mathrm{c}}$, respectively), while applying a hydrogen gas pressure, $p_{\mathrm{h}}$ at the hot end, and measuring the resultant cold end gas pressure, $p_{\mathrm{c}}$ at steady state.
+As discussed earlier, very little heat of transport data is available for non-hydride-forming materials.
+To our knowledge, the only published experimental measurements of $Q^*$ for $\alpha$-Fe and Ni (materials of interest to the HE community) were by Gonzalez and Oriani \cite{GONZALEZ1965} in the 1960's.
+The authors used a thermo-osmosis technique to measure $Q^*$ in the temperature range $400 - 600$ $^\mathrm{o}$C, which involved enforcing a temperature gradient across each material (with temperature control at hot and cold ends, $T_{\mathrm{h}}$ and $T_{\mathrm{c}}$, respectively), while applying a hydrogen gas pressure, $p_{\mathrm{h}}$, at the hot end, and measuring the resultant cold end gas pressure, $p_{\mathrm{c}}$, at steady state.
 Elevated temperatures were necessary for this procedure to ensure that transients were diffusion-controlled rather than surface-controlled (as the steady state pressure is determined by interpolation between positive and negative fluxes).
 Using the relationship, $Q^*_{\mathrm{exp}}+\Delta H=-\frac{RT_{\mathrm{ave}}^2\ln{(\frac{p_{\mathrm{c}}}{p_{\mathrm{h}}})}}{2(T_{\mathrm{c}}-T_{\mathrm{h}})}$, heat of transport measurements were obtained, where $\Delta H$ is the heat of solution and $T_{\mathrm{ave}}$ the average temperature.
 The heat of solution must therefore be known to extract $Q^*$ using this procedure.
 The authors assumed a fixed value for $\Delta H$ for each material.
 Whilst all measurements in Fe and Ni were negative over the temperature range studied (implying redistribution from cold to hot along temperature gradients), $Q^*$ was shown on average to increase with increasing temperature.
-For most hydride-forming materials (Zr, Ti, Nb), which, incidentally are central to most H thermomigration studies, $Q^*$ is reported as a positive value \cite{ORIANI1969}, i.e., H flux is of the same sign as heat flux.
-To avoid the complexity associated with hydride formation, however, the experimental data sets for hydride-free Fe and Ni \cite{GONZALES1965} are used to evaluate our new model.
-In experiments, the vibrational frequency, $\nu$, is often given in terms of the wave number \cite{KOLESOV2017}, $\bar{\nu}=\nu/c$, where $c$ is the speed of light in a vacuum.
+For most hydride-forming materials (Zr, Ti, Nb), which are central to most H thermomigration studies, $Q^*$ is reported as a positive value \cite{ORIANI1969}, i.e., H flux is of the same sign as heat flux.
+To avoid the complexity associated with hydride formation, however, the experimental data sets for hydride-free Fe and Ni \cite{GONZALEZ1965} are used to evaluate our new model.
+In experiments, the vibrational frequency, $\omega$, is often given in terms of the wave number \cite{KOLESOV2017}, $\bar{\omega}=\omega/c$, where $c$ is the speed of light in a vacuum.
 The wave numbers used here for Fe and Ni are given in Table \ref{properties}.
-Moreover, we present a comparison of the predictions obtained from Equation (\ref{Q*2}) with those from CALPHAD Gibbs free energy functions \cite{PERRUT2015} in Figure \ref{CALPHAD_comparison}.
-The CALPHAD Gibbs free energy functions for the Fe-H and Ni-H systems originate from experimental thermodynamic data and first-principles calculations with a functional form dependent on temperature expressed as $G_{\mathrm{C}}=a+bT+cT\ln{T}+dT^2+eT^{-1}+fT^3$.
-The coefficients $a$ to $f$ are fitting parameters and are dependent on H concentration.
-These functions are utilised here to derive temperature- and concentration-dependent heat of transport distributions from $Q^*_{\mathrm{C}}=T\frac{\partial}{\partial T}\left(\frac{\partial G_{\mathrm{C}}}{\partial\bar{C}_{\mathrm{L}}}\right)$, as before.
-Figure \ref{CALPHAD_comparison} shows reasonable qualitative agreement between Equation (\ref{Q*2}) and CALPHAD-predicted heat of transport distributions.
+For hydrogen at interstitial lattice sites, charge transfer has been estimated using density functional theory (DFT) in a number of studies.
+Juan and Hoffmann~\cite{JUAN1999} reported charge transfer, $Z_{\mathrm{es}}$, of 0.12~$e$ and 0.16~$e$ (where $e$ is the elementary charge, $1.602\times10^{-19}\,\mathrm{C}$) from Fe to H in tetrahedral and octahedral lattice sites, respectively, while Itsumi and Ellis~\cite{ITSUMI1996} reported charge transfer of up to 0.6~$e$.
+In Ni, Weng et al. \cite{WENG2012} reported a charge transfer of 0.25 $e$.
+Charge transfer properties used in this study are also given in Table \ref{properties}.
+In Figure \ref{CALPHAD_comparison}, we present a comparison of the predictions obtained from Equation (\ref{Q*1}) with those from CALPHAD Gibbs free energy functions \cite{PERRUT2015}.